Center for Economic Research

 The CER co-hosts annual Economic Outlook Luncheons in Benson, Bisbee, Douglas and Sierra Vista, and the center produces four major publications annually as part of its Cochise County Economic Outlook Publication Series.
 In addition, the CER responds to a wide range of information requests from business and community leaders in Cochise County and across the state and region.
 The CER director serves on community projects, committees and task forces, providing technical expertise in research methodology and serving as a source of economic and demographic information, analysis and forecasting.

 As an extension of Cochise College’s educational mission, the CER prepares weekly press releases that are published in newspapers countywide and provide insight into economic issues affecting Cochise County.
 The CER’s quarterly journal, The Indicator, provides updates on the local economy and opportunities for Cochise College students, faculty and staff, as well as local community leaders, to conduct research and publish articles on the local and regional economy.
-The CER maintains an official Facebook group to update followers on issues related to the local, state and national economies.
+The CER maintains an official Facebook page to update followers on issues related to the local, state and national economies.

 The CER has economic advisory committees in Benson, Bisbee, Douglas, and Sierra Vista.
 These committees include representatives from various sectors of the local economy who provide advice, expertise and input to the content of the economic outlook publications and luncheon presentations.
 They also serve as focus groups for the study of the qualitative aspects of the local economy and provide specialized expertise related to the organizations and industries they represent.